ShaunCurtis/Blazr.VSA/Documents/Monads.md

 # Monads

 Type *Monad* into your search bar.
 The Internet is awash with articles.
-There are even articles about the aeticles tryig to explain why the original articles fail!
+There are even articles about the articles trying to explain why the original articles fail!

 Here's another: but hopefully one that succeeds.